leefong123/Cluster-monitoring/README.md

 ### Cluster-monitoring
-Use Prometheus to monitor a containerized application running on Minikube within VMware Workstation
+Use Prometheus to monitor a containerized application running on Minikube within a VM

   a.
 Track HTTP requests and automate alerting when HTTP errors are detected